How many people are homeless in the United States?

 Is homelessness an urban challenge?

-No, homelessness impacts rural, suburban and urban communities.
+No, homelessness impacts rural, suburban, urban and tribal communities.
 People experiencing homelessness in rural communities are often undercounted because of the lack of shelters and homeless services.

-- 51.5% of the homeless population to be in major urban communities
+- About 53 percent of the homeless population to be in major urban communities

-- 34.9% of the homeless population to be in smaller cities or suburban communities
+- 21 percent of the homeless population to be in smaller cities or suburban communities

 What policy changes are needed to reduce homelessness?